 What the task force can do:

-- Conduct physical search and rescue in collapsed buildings
+- Conduct physical search and rescue operations in damaged/collapsed structures.

 - Emergency medical care for entrapped survivors, task force personnel and search canines.